ohler55/oj/README.md

 Oj is also compatible with Rails.
 Just make sure the Oj gem is installed and [multi_json](https://github.com/intridea/multi_json) will pick it up and use it.

+Oj offers two alternative APIs for processing JSON.
+The fastest one is the Oj::Doc API.
+The Oj::Doc API takes a completely different approach by opening a JSON document and providing calls to navigate around the JSON while it is open.
+With this approach JSON access can be well over 20 times faster than conventional JSON parsing.

+Another API, the Oj::Saj API follows an XML SAX model and walks the JSON document depth first and makes callbacks for each element.
+The Oj::Saj API is useful when only portions of the JSON are of interest.
+Performance up to 20 times faster than conventional JSON are possible.
+The API is simple to use but does require a different approach than the conventional parse followed by access approach used by conventional JSON parsing.

 ## <a name="compare">Comparisons</a>